Scille/parsec-cloud/docs/architecture.rst

 ******************

 - Workspace: a set of users sharing a trust perimeter.
 Parsec ensures sharing sensitive data by encrypting the Workspace Key (WS_ENC_KEY) using the key of the receiver of that data (USER_ENC_P_KEY) -- this step is repeated for each receiver.
 - Organization: a set of Workspaces and a set of Users members of the organization.
 Workspace access can only be granted to members of the organization.
-A single Workspace cannot be shared between two distincts organizations.
+A single Workspace cannot be shared between two distinct organizations.